 Aura vs. Identity Guard review at a glance

-Aura identity theft protection is a robust service that offers plenty of features no matter which plan you choose.
-It includes parental controls, antivirus protection to fight malware and other cyberthreats, and a virtual private network (VPN) for encrypted internet browsing.
+Aura identity theft protection is a robust service that offers plenty of features, no matter which plan you choose.
+It includes antivirus protection to fight malware and other cyber threats, a secure password vault, data removal services, credit monitoring, and even a basic virtual private network (VPN) for encrypted internet browsing.
+The Family plan includes parental controls.

 Identity Guard may not offer as many features, but it still incorporates a password manager and safe browsing features into all its plans.
 Identity Guard also starts out at a lower cost, so even people with the tightest budgets can afford some identity theft loss protection.